clach04/logitech-unifying-receiver-tools/readme.md

 Unifying Receivers with new devices.
 Should work with Mac OSX and Windows too.
 Check out the
 [wiki here](https://bitbucket.org/clach04/logitech-unifying-receiver-tools/wiki/Home)
-Basically pools together all the tools and notes on tools for Logitech Unifying receivers and devices.
+Basically pools together all the original tools and notes for Logitech Unifying receivers and devices.

 ## portable_unify_pairing_tool

 Portable, pure Python script that relies only on PyUSB.

-This would not exist if it where not for pairing_tool and PyUnify.
+This would not exist if it where not for the original pairing_tool and PyUnify.

-Also consider [Solaar](http://pwr.github.io/Solaar/) which has more requirements and dependencies but it supports more advanced operations like viewing paired devices and unpairing.
+Also consider the more recent [Solaar](http://pwr.github.io/Solaar/) which has more requirements and dependencies but it supports more advanced operations like viewing paired devices and unpairing.